-Training and Technical Assistance - Year One

-Planned Timeframe Training, Technical Assistance, or Both Торіс Brief Description of "Other" 1 Ongoing / Multiple Quarters Training Community Assessment 2 Ongoing / Multiple Quarters Training Governance/Tripartite Boards 3 FY1-Q1 Both Organizational Standards - General 4 Ongoing / Multiple Quarters Technical Assistance Reporting 5 FY1-Q2 Both Strategic Planning 6 Ongoing / Multiple Quarters Training ROMA

-Training and Technical Assistance - Year Two

-Planned Timeframe Training, Technical Assistance, or Both Торіс Brief Description of ''Other'' 1 Ongoing / Multiple Quarters Training Governance/Tripartite Boards 2 FY2-Q1 Both Organizational Standards - General 3 Ongoing / Multiple Quarters Technical Assistance Reporting 4 4 Ongoing / Multiple Quarters Both Organizational Standards - General 5 Ongoing / Multiple Quarters Training Strategic Planning

-8.1a.
-Training and Technical Assistance Budget: The planned budget for the training and technical assistance plan (as indicated in the Remainder /Discretionary Funds table in item 7.9):

-Year One \$20,000 Year Two \$20,000

-8.1b.
-Training and Technical Assistance Collaboration: Describe how the state will collaborate with the state association and other stakeholders in the planning and delivery of training and technical assistance.

-The state office and the state association have a very strong working relationship and communicate weekly to discuss ongoing training and technical assistance needs.
-Then content is developed jointly to address the T/TA needs.
-As the regional RPIC lead, our state association serves as a strong resource for the entire region and coordinates communication with other entities or parties that may be of additional assistance.
-We also work closely with the software vendor (CAP60) that all of the CAAs in the state use to help staff get the T/TA they need on the software itself.
-A Moodle-based learning platform is being developed to more effectively deliver training content to the CAAs.
-The agencies are regularly asked for feedback on what types of training they would like.
+Training and Technical Assistance - Year One Planned Timeframe Training, Technical Assistance, or Both Торіс Brief Description of "Other" 1 Ongoing / Multiple Quarters Training Governa nce/Tripartite Boar ds 2 FY1-Q1 Both Organiza tional Standards - General 3 Ongoing / Multiple Quarters Technical Assistance Reportin g 4 FY1-Q2 Both Strategic Planning 5 Ongoing / Multiple Quarters Training ROMA Training and I [echnical] Assistance - Year Two Planned Timeframe Training, Technical Assistance, or Both Торіс Brief Description of "Other" 1 Ongoing / Multiple Quarters Training Governa nce/Tripartite Boar ds 2 FY2-Q1 Both Organiza tional Standards - General 3 Ongoing / Multiple Quarters Technical Assistance Reportin g 4 Ongoing / Multiple Quarters Both Organiza Organizational Standards - General 5 Ongoing / Multiple Quarters Training Strategic Strategic Planning 6 Ongoing / Multiple Quarters Both Community Assessment 7 Ongoing / Multiple Quarters Training Reporting R 8.1a.
+Training and Technical A emainder/Discretionary l budget f or the training an d technical assistance plan (as indicated in the Y ear One \$20,000 Year Two \$20,000 st 8.1b.
+Training and Technical A akeholders in the planning and Assistance Collaboration: Descr delivery of training and technic borate with the state association and other as pa tra sta as wo in sc 8.
+The state office and the state association have a very strong working relationship and often communicate weekly to discuss ongoing training and technical assistance needs.
+The content is generally developed jointly based on eligible entity feedback.
+For example, to address the barriers during the COVID-19 pandemic in relation to the high need for additional training for board members, the state office and association have implemented quarterly virtual board training sessions beginning in early 2021.
+The state CSBG program manager is also currently going through ROMA trainer certification to increase the state's capacity to delivery ROMA training.
+The state association executive director also serves as the regional RPIC lead and in this role, she is a strong asset and resource for the entire region to develop and coordinate additional training and technical assistance opportunities for all of the region.
+We also work closely with the data collection software provider (CAP60) to deliver statewide training and individual assistance with agencies who request it.
+For instance, we are holding a state-specific CAP60 user conference in June 2021.
+If this event is well-received and useful, it would be added to our scheduled T&TA plans.
+The agencies and their board members are regularly asked for feedback on topics that they would like additional T&TA on.
 8.2.
 TAPs and QIPs: Does the state have Technical Assistance Plans (TAPs) or Quality Improvement Plans (QIPs) in place for all eligible entities with unmet organizational standards, if appropriate?
-Ves No

-Note: This information is associated with State Accountability Measure 6Sb.QIPs are described in Section 678C(a)(4) of the CSBG Act.
+See No Note: This information is associated with State Accountability Measure 6Sb.QIPs are described in Section 678C(a)(4) of the CSBG Act.
+If the State, according to their corrective action procedures, does not plan to put a OID is a factor of the state state state of the state state state of the state state state of the state sta

+678C(a)(4) of the CSBG Act.
 If the State, according to their corrective action procedures, does not plan to put a QIP in place for an eligible entity with one or more unmet organizational standards, the State should put a TAP in place to support the entity in meeting the standard(s).